lolilo/VisuaLisPy/readme.md

 Database
 ------------------

 The database of examples and user-submitted code started off in SQLite and later, to support potential deployment, migrated to PostgreSQL.
 I interacted with the database mostly through SQLAlchemy.
 The database was first seeded with example code.
-Through the web app, users are able to save their input code to VisuaLisPy's database and share this code via a given URL.
+Through the web app, users are able to save their own input code to VisuaLisPy's database and share their input via a given URL.

 ![codeShare](https://raw.githubusercontent.com/lolilo/lispy_web/js_parse/images/codeShare.png)